-For its part, Microsoft announced the official launch of its Windows Live Messenger service.
-Alongside a host of features, Live Messenger gives users the ability to place calls from the PC to landline or mobile phones for 1.9 cents per minute through a partnership with Verizon (AT&T struck a similar deal with Yahoo! for its PC VoIP service).
+For its part, Microsoft announced the official launch of its Windows Live Messenger service today.
+Alongside a host of features, Live Messenger gives users the ability to place calls from the PC to landline or mobile phones for 1.9 cents per minute through a partnership with Verizon; AT&T struck a similar deal with Yahoo! for its PC VoIP service.
 It also provides free video/voice conversations between Messenger users.

 The on-rush of competition has forced Skype to kill the fees for its SkypeOut calling feature, which enables Skype users to dial traditional landline and mobile phones from their PCs.
 The price compression has even cascaded toward to the non-PC services.
 Vonage announced last month that it was including several international locations under its “all you can dial” pricing plans.

 And just as a host of companies are jumping on the PC VoIP bandwagon, Skype may be jumping to the television.
-The London-based software development firm Oregan Networks announced at the end of June that it had developed a solution which could route Skype message alerts and caller ID information to televisions.
+The London-based software development firm Oregan Networks announced today it had developed a solution which could route Skype message alerts and caller ID information to televisions.
 Oregan Networks will market the solution to network operators and set-top box makers.